guyavr/ReexposureSensorimotorPerturbationProducesOppositeEffectsExplicitImplicit/README.md

 # ReexposureSensorimotorPerturbationProducesOppositeEffectsExplicitImplicit
-Data for the paper Re-exposure to a sensorimotor perturbation produces opposite effects on explicit and implicit learning processes
+Data for the paper Reexposure to a sensorimotor perturbation produces opposite effects on explicit and implicit learning processes

 The .mat files include the raw data collected during the experiments:
 Exp1.mat- Experiment 1